All visa applications have to be lodged in person at the mission in Canberra by prior appointment only.

 - Medical and radiological

 reports.
 Radiology reports not necessary for pregnant women and children 12 years and below.
+Report must not be older than 6 months.

 - An official letter of provisional acceptance at the learning institution and the duration of the course; an undertaking by the Registrar or Principal of learning institution to provide proof of registration within 60 days of registration.